usedflax/FileGen/README.md

 # FileGen
 Lightweight file/folder generator for Windows.

+## Setting Up
+If you're compiling this yourself, make sure to create a directory somewhere and place the following binaries it it:
+- FileGen.exe
+- FileGen GUI.exe
+- TAlex.WPF.Controls.dll

+You'll be able to use the command line version with "FileGen.exe" or the GUI version with "FileGen GUI.exe".
+"FileGen.exe" and "TAlex.WPF.Controls.dll" are required to use the GUI.

 ## Command Line Arguments
 To use FileGen via the command line, you must run it using the following format:
 ```